May 5 – July 7, 2022

 Her Body features a collection of self-portraits that depict a range of experiences, some emotional and psychological, others medical.

 “The apparent conflicts of certitude, action, and outcome are paramount in the complex juxtaposition of these severable states of being,” shares royal alley-barnes, Acting Director Seattle Office of Arts & Culture.
-“Opening ourselves to the manifest of the possible, the remembrance of the done, and creating intensity beyond our understanding of the circumstance or outcome, is inherent in Molly and Hanako’s narratives that they are bravely sharing with viewers.”royal alley-barnes, Acting Director of the Seattle Office of Arts & Culture
+“Opening ourselves to the manifest of the possible, the remembrance of the done, and creating intensity beyond our understanding of the circumstance or outcome, is inherent in Molly and Hanako’s narratives that they are bravely sharing with viewers.”royal alley-barnes, Interim Director of the Seattle Office of Arts & Culture

 This exhibition includes 2D and 3D portraiture of clothed and nude cis and trans women, and representations of medical instruments and post-surgical wounds and recovery.